Vietnamese Shrimp and Sweet Potato Fritters (Banh Tom)

 Instructions

-4. To a large wooden spoon, add shrimp, then add sweet potatoes on top using chopsticks or tongs.
+3. Deep fry: Heat oil in a large skillet to 350°F. To a large wooden spoon, add shrimp, then add sweet potatoes on top using chopsticks or tongs.
 Using chopsticks prevent placing a thick layer of batter.
 Lower the wooden spoon into the hot oil while using another spoon to push off the mixture.
 Make 3 to 4 fritters at a time without overcrowding.
+Deep-fry for two minutes, then flip and fry for another minute until golden and crispy (about 3 minutes total).
+Drain on a wire rack or plate lined with paper towels.

-7. To serve, arrange lettuce and herbs on a platter and place fritters on top.
+4. Serve: Arrange lettuce and herbs on a platter and place fritters on top.
 To enjoy, wrap fritters and herbs in lettuce leaves and dip in sauce.